0bushra/Lung-Vision-AI-Powered-Lung-Cancer-Classification/README.md

 # Lung-Vision-AI-Powered-Lung-Cancer-Classification

 Lung Vision is a state-of-the-art tool designed to classify histopathological lung images into three distinct categories: Lung Squamous Cell Carcinoma, Lung Adenocarcinoma, and Lung Benign Tissue.
 Utilizing deep learning algorithms and a dataset of 15,000 images, this project aims to enhance the diagnostic accuracy and speed in the detection of lung cancer, leveraging technological advancements to significantly improve patient outcomes.
+The dataset used in this project is sourced from Kaggle:https://www.kaggle.com/datasets/andrewmvd/lung-and-colon-cancer-histopathological-images

 <p align="center">
   <img src="https://github.com/0bushra/Lung-Vision-AI-Powered-Lung-Cancer-Classification/assets/103776716/73cc31cf-eefb-43b6-8b37-1d0002e429fc" width="200">